Firmwide Chair, Land Development Industry Group

-Matthew Gray focuses his practice on land use entitlement processing and litigation.
+Matthew Gray focuses his practice on land use entitlement processing, environmental compliance, and real estate transactions.
 He represents a range of local agencies, real estate developers and landowners in all stages of the land use entitlement and development process.
 He assists clients in negotiating and securing approval of development agreements, general plan amendments, specific plans, zoning, subdivision approvals, and annexation of property into cities and special districts; regularly appears before planning commissions and city councils; and advises clients on compliance with the California Environmental Quality Act and other federal and state regulatory programs during the development process.
 Matt also has experience negotiating affordable housing agreements, complex mitigation fee agreements and conservation easements; forming land-based financing mechanisms, including Mello-Roos Districts; securing cancellation or termination of Williamson Act contracts on agricultural lands; advising clients on issues relating to water supply; and using the initiative and referendum process in the land use planning context.
-Matt also negotiates purchase and sale agreements; site development agreements; covenants, conditions, and restrictions; and related transactional documents in connection with mixed-use, commercial, and residential development projects.
+Matt negotiates purchase and sale agreements; site development agreements; CC&R's and easement agreements; and related transactional documents in connection with mixed-use, commercial, and residential development projects.

-Matt litigates land use matters in the state and federal courts, having defended clients in challenges under the California Environmental Quality Act, the Planning & Zoning Law, the Subdivision Map Act, the National Environmental Policy Act, the Federal Land Policy and Management Act, and the National Historic Preservation Act, as well as local zoning ordinances, conditions of approval and general plans.
-He also regularly defends landowners in eminent domain litigation, including complex matters involving challenges to an agency’s right-to-take and valuation of goodwill.
+Matt litigates land use matters in the state and federal courts, having defended clients in challenges under the California Environmental Quality Act, the Planning & Zoning Law, the Subdivision Map Act, the National Environmental Policy Act, the Federal Land Policy and Management Act, the National Historic Preservation Act, as well as local zoning ordinances, conditions of approval and general plans.
+He also regularly defends landowners in eminent domain litigation.

 Matt has worked on a wide variety of significant land use projects throughout California, including large urban redevelopment projects, military base reuse projects, mixed-use waterfront developments, renewable energy and related infrastructure projects, regional shopping centers, and master-planned residential communities.